Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 TODO
 ----

-- [ ] Inverse logic in response: fill all results as flat and group them by resource type only if needed.
+- [x] Inverse logic in response: fill all results as flat and group them by resource type only if needed.
-- [ ] Update to remove features integrated in Omeka S v 3.1 and remove dead fixes for Omeka S beta.
+- [x] Update to remove features integrated in Omeka S v 3.1 and remove dead fixes for Omeka S beta.
 - [x] The override of a search query with "property" should be called even with "initialize = false" in the api.
 - [x] Remove distinction between advanced and basic form: they are just a list of elements.
-- [ ] Create advanced search form (in particular prepared select) only not used (add an option or argument?).
+- [x] Create advanced search form (in particular prepared select) only not used (add an option or argument?).
-- [ ] Simplify the form with https://docs.laminas.dev/laminas-form/v3/form-creation/creation-via-factory/ and js, storing the whole form one time.
+- [x] Simplify the form with https://docs.laminas.dev/laminas-form/v3/form-creation/creation-via-factory/ and js, storing the whole form one time.
 See UserProfile too.
 - [ ] Normalize the url query with a true standard: Solr?
 Omeka S?, at the choice of the admin or the developer of the forms and queriers?
 Avoid to multiply query formats.
 Probably replace the custom one by the Solr/Lucene one.
 - [x] Genericize the name of the fields of be able for internal querier to use or convert the fields names.
 - [ ] Make the search arguments groupable to allow smart facets: always display all facets from the original queries, with "or" between facets of the same group, and "and" between groups.
 Require that the core api allows groups.
-- [ ] Integrate auto-suggestion (or short list) to any field.
+- [x] Integrate auto-suggestion (or short list) to any field.
-- [ ] Use the Laminas config (ini/json/xml) to allow complex form (see User Profile)
+- [ ] Use the Laminas config (ini/json/xml) to allow complex form (see User Profile).
+Or allow export/import with json or tsv.
-- [ ] Use the standard view with tabs and property selector for the page creation, in order not to limit it to Dublin Core terms.
+- [x] Use the standard view with tabs and property selector for the page creation, in order not to limit it to Dublin Core terms.
 The tabs may be "Filters", "Facets", and "Sort".
 - [x] Create an internal index (see Omeka Classic) or use the fulltext feature
 - [-] Move all code related to Internal (sql) into another module?
 No.
 - [ ] Allow to remove an index without removing pages.